zxdos/zxuno/sdk/README.md

 Compiled binaries are installed into `bin` sub-directory of target directory.
 Compiled libraries are installed into `lib` sub-directory of target directory.
+Complex bundles are installed into `opt` sub-directory of target directory.

 Example: